 Yahoo and Yelp joined SolarCity and Best Buy in announcing a partnership Wednesday, a tie-up that had been reported earlier this year but was made official Wednesday.
 The move is an attempt by CEO Marissa Mayer to make Yahoo's search engine more relevant in a battle against two tech giants, Google and Microsoft.
 Searches for local businesses will return Yelp reviews, ratings and information, giving Yahoo a search feature it doesn't share with its partner, Microsoft, which operates its own Bing search engine.
 Google prompted an antitrust complaint from Yelp after scraping its information and placing it in search results, which led to the Mountain View company's purchase of Zagat and production of its own local information, which it uses in search and Maps.
 Yahoo dropped 0.2 percent to $37.50 while Yelp gained 3.1 percent to $92.79.

 Google's search engine faces an unexpected side effect from the global encryption campaign prompted by NSA surveillance, with the Washington Post reporting that Google's encryption will block Chinese censorship, which could lead to the search engine being blocked from mainland China altogether.
 Google stock gained 0.6 percent to $1,207.30 as the company's venture capital arm announced an $85 million investment in San Francisco startup Credit Karma.
 After success on Tuesday amid a bevy of reports, Apple gained another 0.1 percent to $536.61 Wednesday while facing accusations of using caustic chemicals in producing the iPhone and reducing the amount of time a buyer has to return the Cupertino company's ubiquitous smartphone.
-Facebook gained 1.1 percent to $70.88 a day after it Menlo Park headquarters was evacuated after a threat, with reports suggesting that the NSA mimicked the company's servers to siphon information.
+Facebook gained 1.1 percent to $70.88 a day after its Menlo Park headquarters was evacuated due to a threat, with reports suggesting that the NSA mimicked the company's servers to siphon information.
 Silicon Valley had another market debut Wednesday, when South San Francisco's Achaogen gained 19.2 percent after selling 6 million initial shares at $12 apiece, continuing a strong run for biotechs.

 Up: SolarCity, Pandora, Yelp, Tesla, VMware, Zynga, Applied Materials, Workday, AMD, Facebook, NetApp, Cisco, Twitter, Adobe, Salesforce, SunPower, LinkedIn, eBay, Google, Electronic Arts